 It closed down in 1994 and reopened as a tourist location.

-From an apparition of a shadowy grave digger carrying a corpse, to a young child apparition riding round on a tricycle, there are countless hotels that have some form of paranormal activity in West Virginia.
+From an apparition of a shadowy grave digger carrying a corpse to a young child apparition riding around on a tricycle, there are countless hotels that have some form of paranormal activity in West Virginia.
 Ready to test your nerve?
-Book one of the most haunted room in the most haunted hotels in the Mountain State.
+Book one of the most haunted rooms in the most haunted hotels in Mountain State.